Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Theory

 where

-is the rate of generation of photon pairs where the signal photon ($S$) is leaving through the $\lambda$ waveguide and the idler photon ($I$) is leaving through the $\lambda'$ waveguide.
+is the rate of generation of photon pairs where the signal photon ($S$) is exiting through the $\lambda$ waveguide and the idler photon ($I$) is exiting through the $\lambda'$ waveguide.
 After integrating over both $k_1$ and $k_2$, we find

 {which scales linearly with the pump power $P_P$,} where we have defined the {pump} detuning $\delta\omega\equiv\omega_0 - \omega_P$ and the escape efficiencies $\eta_u^\lambda$,